ljlclark/LJCPHPProjects/GenDoc/GenCodeDoc/ReadMeGenCodeDoc.txt

      LJCDocDataGen->CreateDocDataXMLString() to create the DocXML string.

-     The DocXML string is passed to LJCGenDataGen->CreateLibXMLString() to create the GenXML string.
+     The DocXML string is passed to LJCGenDataGen->CreateLibXMLString() to create the GenData XML string.

-     The data from the GenXML string and the appropriate Text Template are passed to LJCGenText->ProcessTemplate() method to generate the HTML file.
+     The data from the GenData XML string and the appropriate Text Template are passed to LJCGenText->ProcessTemplate() method to generate the HTML file.